 It is advisable to start on the esplanade of the old port of Marseille.
-Here the fishermen sell the fish they have just caught, as direct, without going through the fish market, or any health checks, from the boat to home.
+Here, the fishermen sell the fish they have just caught directly without going through the fish market or any health checks from the boat to home.

-We didn’t think it had anything special, so later, when they opened it to the public, we decided not to ride.
-In this same esplanade is l’ombriére, which is a huge roof made of polished metal and it acts as a mirror.
+We didn’t think it had anything special, so later, when they opened it to the public, we decided not to ride on it.
+In this same esplanade is l’ombriére, which is a huge roof made of polished metal that acts as a mirror.

 Marseille’s Old Port

 From where the Ferris wheel is located, to the right on La Canebiére street, is the tourist office of Marseille.
-Here you can find out about some interesting excursion, buy the ticket for the tour bus or the Marseille City Pass.
+Here, you can find out about some interesting excursions, buy the ticket for the tour bus, or the Marseille City Pass.

-You have to walk the old town, it’s pretty nice.
+You have to walk the old town; it’s pretty nice.

 Le Panier in Marseille

-You can see some of the oldest ans more historic buildings of the city such as the Hotel Dieu which was the old hospital, the town hall, the Lenche Square, the Cathedral of the Major or the Vieille Charite.
+You can see some of the city’s oldest and most historic buildings, such as the Hotel Dieu, which was the old hospital, the town hall, the Lenche Square, the Cathedral of the Major, or the Vieille Charite.

-It is a charming neighborhood, where many of the streets are pedestrian and you can find some of them full of plants that take care of the inhabitants of the neighborhood, or with some fascinating alternative shops.
+It is a charming neighborhood where many of the streets are for pedestrians, and you can find some of them full of plants that take care of the inhabitants of the neighborhood or with some fascinating alternative shops.